mattv8/post-updates-site/README.md

-# Janssen Health Updates Platform
+# Post Updates Platform

-A minimal, health-updates website (CaringBridge style) for sharing health journey updates with loved ones.
-Built on PHP with Smarty templates, featuring responsive image galleries, WYSIWYG content editing, and integrated Stripe donations.
+A minimal post-updates website.
+Built on PHP with Smarty templates, featuring responsive image galleries, and WYSIWYG content editing.

 ## Quick Start for Development